phobik/piltovergg/README.md

 # Start the Docker container for Redis (-d suppresses output)
 docker-compose up -d

-# Start the server and the client in dev mod
+# Start the server and the client in dev mode
 npm run start-dev
 ```